 Our Couchsurfing profiles

 Our experience has proven that CS can be a force for good in the world.
 I don’t believe that is overstating anything.
 We’re two of the most active and well-referenced CSers in the world.
 Our best friends are Couchsurfers, mostly.
 We’ve met so many people and had amazing experiences.
-We would never have even scratched the surface if we didn’t put work into our profiles.
+We would never have even scratched the surface if we didn’t create a great Couchsurfing profile ourselves!

 Get out there and create awesome experiences for yourself!